 Investing in: but also profiting from.
 For hotels, otherwise unprofitable times of the day and underused spaces now hum to the sounds of the entrepreneurial and millennial.

 Ace Hotel, New York

 Gorgeous early 20th century building aside, the first thing you’ll notice when you walk into Ace Hotel New York’s lobby is the glow of laptop screens atop long, communal tables.
 The busy atmosphere is offset by sky-high ceilings; wood-panelled walls; comfy, L-shaped sofas; mosaic tile floors; and a welcoming vibe that’s surprisingly devoid of pretension.

 There are a few more perks to working at Ace, namely world-class coffee from Portland’s Stumptown Coffee Roasters, countless outlets to keep your gear charged and a cocktail bar that often eases into the evening with DJ sets or live music.

 The lobby is the main hub for remote workers, but most of the larger guest rooms also include a desk – or dining table – where you can hole up for an afternoon

 if you prefer to work in your pyjamas. acehotel.com/newyork

 Eaton, Hong Kong

 Last year, Hong Kong welcomed Mojo Nomad’s upscale hostel concept (complete with co-working common areas) and Kerry Hotel’s Kafnu co-working community to its hotel line-up.
 Next up?
-Eaton Hong Kong, which unveils a total revamp this September at the hands of international design firm AvroKO.
+Eaton HK, which unveils a total revamp this September at the hands of international design firm AvroKO.